Fisher Task Distance and Its Application in Neural Architecture Search: Neural Architecture Search

 In an analogous manner to recent NAS techniques~\cite{liu2018darts,dong2020bench}, our architecture search space is defined by cells and skeletons.
-A cell, as illustrated in Figure~\ref{fig-cell}, is a densely connected directed-acyclic graph (DAG) of nodes, where nodes are connected by operations.
+A cell, illustrated in Figure~\ref{fig-cell}, is a densely connected directed-acyclic graph (DAG) of nodes, where nodes are connected by operations.
+Each node has $2$ inputs and $1$ output.
 The operations (e.g., identity, zero, convolution, pooling) are normally set so that the dimension of the output is the same as that of the input.
-Additionally, a skeleton, as illustrated in Figure~\ref{fig-skeleton}, is a structure consisting of multiple cells and other operations stacked together, forming a complete architecture.
-In our framework, the search space for the task is defined in terms of the cells and operations of the closest baseline task.
-For example, consider a search space whose each cell has $\mathbf{n}$ nodes and $\mathbf{m}$ possible operations.
-The total number of possible cells in this space is given by: $\mathbf{m} \times \exp \big({\frac{\mathbf{n}!}{2(\mathbf{n}-2)!}}\big).$
+Additionally, a skeleton, illustrated in Figure~\ref{fig-skeleton}, is a structure consisting of multiple cells and other operations stacked together, forming a complete architecture.
+In our framework, the search space for the task is defined in terms of the cells and operations.

-For finding the best candidate, the Fusion Search (FUSE) algorithm~\cite{le2020task}, as demonstrated in Algorithm~\ref{alg1}, is applied to the restricted search space of the closest task.
-In each iteration, FUSE evaluates a predefined number of network candidates, which are randomly sampled from the search space.
-This search algorithm considers these candidates as a whole by relaxing their outputs, and performs the optimization using gradient descent.
-Since the architecture search space is restricted only to the space of the most related task, the search algorithm performs efficiently and requires fewer computational resources as it is demonstrated in our experiments.
+Given the computed task similarity obtained by FTD, we can identify the closest baseline task(s) to the target task.
+Build upon this knowledge, we construct the search space for the target task based on the search space of the closest baseline task(s).
+Since the architecture search space of TA-NAS for a target task is restricted only to the space of the most related task from the baseline tasks, the search algorithm performs efficiently and requires fewer computational resources as it is demonstrated in our experiments on classification tasks in MNIST, CIFAR-10, CIFAR-100, ImageNet datasets.